miyevu/miyevu/README.md

 # Hi there 👋, I am Keklem
 ## I am Web Developer and a student at Kibo

 I am a tech enthusiast, ready to put my creativity on the internet through web designing.
-You can reach me on discord(discordapp.com/users/873889600207220767)
+You can reach me on discord and let's talk vibe.

 ### Skills and Experience
 * JS